Malvagfr/ih_datamadpt1121_project_m1/README.md

 - This project is part of Ironhack Madrid - Data Analytics Part Time - November 2021 - Project Module 1

-- The project is a Real time Python App that calculates nearest BiciMAD station to most important monuments in Madrid City
+- This project is a Real time Python App that calculates nearest BiciMAD station to most important monuments in Madrid City

 ## **🎯 Objectives:**
-Provide the user with to the nearest BiciMAD station to different monuments of Madrid City ,so they:
+Provide the user with to the nearest BiciMAD station to different monuments of Madrid City, so they:
 - Know in real time which is the nearest BiciMAD station to a specific monument they input or to all important monument in Madrid City.
 - Know if the station has free bikes or free bases to left the bike.
 - Have all addresses and the distances in meters.